The 3 Benefits Of Adding Certifications To Your LinkedIn Profile Or Resume

 Many employers look for different things when searching for a recruit, but all of them try to answer the same overarching question: can this person add value to my business ?
 It is your role, as a strong potential candidate, to help them reach the right conclusion.
-It can be a difficult task to separate yourself from the crowd, but adding eLearning courses and certifications to your LinkedIn profile or resume is a great starting point.
+It can be a difficult task to separate yourself from the crowd, but placing eLearning courses and adding certifications to your LinkedIn profile or resume is a great starting point.
+So questions like, “Should I add courses to LinkedIn? and “Can i put LinkedIn certifications?” is an absolute yes.
 With that in mind, here are a few reasons why you should consider adding certifications to your LinkedIn profile or resume:

 1. It increases the quality of your interview:

 Employers use interviews to determine the value you can bring to their company and setting yourself apart from the other applicants is crucial.
 It’s not everyday that an interviewer sees an applicant adding courses on LinkedIn or a MOOC (aka, a Massive Open Online Course) on their Curriculum Vitae (although it is becoming more common).